A Posteriori Error Bounds for Two Point Boundary Value Problems: A Green's Function Approach: Proving Invertibility

 In finite dimensions and when $X$ and $Y$ have the same dimension then the hypothesis of injectivity of $A$ in Lemma \ref{inverse_lemma} is not needed but in infinite dimensions it is required in general.
 However, when we have the appropriate element of compactness, the situation in infinite dimensions mirrors the finite dimensional case.
 More specifically, recall one consequence of the Fredholm alternative, see for example \cite{eidelman2004functional}. \begin{theorem} Let $X$ be a Banach space and $K:X\rightarrow X$ be a compact operator.
 Then $I-K$ is injective iff it is surjective. \end{theorem}

 If a Fredholm alternative-like condition holds for $F$ then surjectivity will imply injectivity, and hence $\|I-FH\|<1$ will imply the invertiblity of $F$.
 In addition, this will provide a bound on $F^{-1}$ per Lemma \ref{inverse_lemma}.
 These are the two ingredients that are needed in order to utilize the Newton-Kantorovich theorem.
-With slight modifications of the above we could just as well work with $I-HF$ but find this less appealing for a reason we point out in Appendix \ref{app:I-HF}.
+With slight modifications of the above we could just as well work with $I-HF$ but find this less appealing, as discussed in \ref{app:I-HF}.

 In order to more easily apply the Fredholm alternative, we reformulate the BVP operator $F$ in terms of a map from a single Banach space to itself.
 Define $\tilde F:Y_2\rightarrow Y_2$ by

 We have $F[v]=\tilde F[v-v(0),v(0)]$ and so $F$ is surjective or injective if and only if $\tilde F$ is.